-- · Current Ranken Students
+- Current Ranken Students

 - Ranken Alumni

 - Graduates from other technical schools

 - Experienced technical workers

 - Apprentices and graduates of union trade programs

 - Individuals with technical training from the military

 In order to graduate from the program, students must complete 30 technical credit hours.
-The 30 technical credit hours may come from Ranken technical credit or transfer technical credit.
+The 30 technical credit hours may come from Ranken technical credit or transfer technical credit or Prior Learning Assessment (PLA) credit based on life experiences.
 The courses are specifically designed to accommodate the needs of the working adult.
 The BSAM program offers a unique educational blend designed to transform highly skilled technicians into successful managers.
 The program combines Ranken's top-quality technical education with managerial and business courses, as well as the communications skills needed to be competitive in the 21st century.
 Students who graduate with a Bachelor of Science in Applied Management will have opportunities for greater career advancement and financial rewards.

 The BSAM program is accredited through the Accreditation Council for Business Schools and Programs (ACBSP).
 The ACBSP is a leading specialized accreditation association for business education supporting, celebrating, and rewarding teaching excellence.
-For more information contact:

-www.acbsp.org (913) 339-9356
+For more information contact: www.acbsp.org (913) 339-9356